c272/site/content/blog/language/Year-in-Review-2023.md

   </div>
 </div>

-A murder mystery told in an interesting format - a written back and forth between a newspaper reporter, 一本木通る, and the murderer, ワクチン, much akin to the real-life Zodiac Killer case (which is referenced briefly within).
+A murder mystery told in an interesting format - a written back and forth between a newspaper reporter, 一本木通る, and the murderer, ワクチン, in a fashion much akin to the real-life Zodiac Killer (which is referenced briefly within).
 The way this was presented felt fresh, and the mystery book-ending the plot didn't feel disappointing in the slightest, so I'd be happy to recommend this to any mystery enjoyers.

 <div class="review-header">
   <div class="review-header-left">